dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 Most `bpftool` operations interact directly with the kernel.
 Loading, attaching, or inspecting eBPF programs and maps requires privileged access to kernel resources.

-And as noted in [the first tutorial](https://labs.iximiuz.com/tutorials/my-first-ebpf-program-5120140e), these actions are restricted to processes with `CAP_BPF`, `CAP_SYS_ADMIN`, or other specific capabilities—privileges that are normally only available to root (or a process started with `sudo`).
+As noted in [the first tutorial](https://labs.iximiuz.com/tutorials/my-first-ebpf-program-5120140e#running-the-ebpf-application), these actions are limited to processes with `CAP_BPF`, `CAP_SYS_ADMIN`, or other specific capabilities—privileges typically granted only to root or processes started with `sudo`.

 ::